Collections & Preservation

 Can I view something that has not been digitised and is there a fee involved?

 Special arrangements can be made to access material not yet digitised for research purposes pending an assessment of the physical condition of the material.

 How can I donate something to the ACMI Collection?

 The ACMI Collection accepts donations that fit our development strategy.

-Please provide more details about what you'd like to donate via this form.
+Send us some details about what you'd like to donate via our general enquiries form.